Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Literature Review

 The majority of existing research on TP has focused on four-wheeled vehicles, with limited research on its effects on PTW rider behavior.
 Furthermore, a key limitation of this existing work is its predominant focus on analysing the behavioural outcomes of TP, rather than developing methods to model and predict the presence of TP itself.
 This reactive approach limits the potential for proactive safety interventions.

 To address this, our research is structured into four sequential phases.
-First, we collected a first-of-its-kind, high-resolution PTW simulator dataset comprising more than 129{,}000 labeled multivariate time-series sequences from 153 rides by 51 participants under three TP conditions (NTP, LTP, HTP).
-Second, we conduct an empirical analysis of TP Impact to establish how it manifests in rider behaviour, confirming its association with a degradation of steering stability, inadequate compensation for risk, and a systemic escalation of overall risk.
-Third, we use these behavioural insights to develop a predictive model for TP, directly estimating the cognitive state of sensor-derived signals.
-Finally, this model establishes a pathway to proactive safety systems under the Safe System Approach, enabling real-time detection of high-risk states to inform future PTW rider-assistance systems, ITS, and safer PTW mobility.
+First, we collected a first-of-its-kind, high-resolution PTW simulator dataset comprising more than 129,000 labeled sequences from 153 rides by 51 participants under three TP conditions (NTP, LTP, HTP).
+Second, we conducted an empirical analysis of TP impact to establish how it manifests in rider behavior.
+Third, we developed MTPS to predict TP from sensor data.
+Finally, we established a pathway to proactive safety systems under the Safe System Approach (SSA) using MTPS-predicted TP for collision prediction and threshold-based rider states for graded ITS interventions.